 Oxytocin and vasopressin are hormones that have a powerful effect on the bond between a mother and child.
 They help stimulate various processes in the body, such as lactation, ovulation, and orgasm.
 In addition, they play an essential role in social behaviors.
 Therefore, we sometimes refer to them as bonding or trust hormones.

 However, if these hormones are present in excess, they can cause mood swings.
-For example, rising levels of oxytocin make women more trusting and men less trusting, which leads to misunderstandings between couples.
+For example, rising oxytocin levels make women more trusting and men less trusting, leading to misunderstandings between couples.

-Hormones explain why some people experience jealousy and aggression and poor mood swings when stressed.
-This is because cortisol inhibits the release of oxytocin, which causes suppression of their social instincts.
+Hormones explain why some people experience jealousy, aggression, and poor mood swings when stressed.
+Also, this is because cortisol inhibits the release of oxytocin, which causes suppression of their social instincts.

 To benefit from the positive effects of all these hormones helps you understand how and when the body releases them.
 For example:

 Experts link serotonin to feelings of happiness and well-being.
 We often refer to it as the “happy molecule” because it can improve mental health and relieve symptoms of depression or anxiety.
-However, when people are under chronic, stress their bodies release less serotonin.
-This is because the body turns to the manufacture of the hormone cortisol when it faces stress and can turn off the production of serotonin.
+However, when people are under chronic stress, their bodies release less serotonin.
+Also, this is because the body turns to the manufacture of the hormone cortisol when it faces stress and can turn off the production of serotonin.

 Dopamine brings feelings of satisfaction and pleasure when the body releases it into your bloodstream.
 Unfortunately, dopamine can also lead to addictions and compulsive behaviors when too high in the body.
-That’s why activities such as gambling or shopping often make people feel good because these activities release dopamine.
-However, this substance can also help people overcome addictions, especially when levels are low.
+That’s why gambling or shopping often makes people feel good because these activities release dopamine.
+However, this substance can also help people overcome addictions, especially at low levels.